Aryansharma28/Aryansharma28/README.md

 I care about clarity, constraints, and shipping things that actually get used.

-Mostly backend systems, applied AI, and soemthing people use ;)
+Mostly backend systems, applied AI, and something people use ;)